dgaydukov/cert-aws/sa/files/sa.md

 * cli - if you don't provide any custom policy, default is created which gives full access to root user.
 * console - you can choose users/roles from current account or any root user from other aws account which would have full access.
 Also root user is given full access.
 It's best practice to give root user full access.
 Cause if you give some user full access, then delete this user, you can't use cmk.
 You must contact aws support.
+Re-create user with same name won't work, cause under-the-hood key policy using not user-friendly name but uniqueUserId, which would be different if you re-create user.
 So compare to other services cmk doesn't implicitly allow access to root user, you have to add it explicitly.
 Don't confuse:
 * cloudHSM - your personal key encryption hardware in aws cloud.
 Note that it doesn't provide encryption/decryption services like kms, it only stores keys (so you can't encrypt s3 bucket with it, but you can encrypt it with kms).
 Here you have exclusive access over management, while kms manages key implicitly, with CloudHSM you can do this explicitly (create/delete/import/export).
 So if you need solution where you can manage keys yourself, use cloudHSM.
-* kms - shared hardware tenancy, you have your own partition inside shared with other aws customers.
+* kms - shared hardware tenancy, you have your own partition shared with other aws customers.
 Yet KMS inside runs managed CloudHSM to generate key materials
 Custom Key Store (standard key store - use shared HSM module under-the-hood):
 * you will use kms service, but all keys would be stored in your cloudHSM cluster (you have to create cluster first).
 * you may need it for compliance reasons (so you have control over physical HSM), for other cases use default key store.